massclown/HalfSwordTrainerMod/README.md

 ### Shooting projectiles

+This is not a true throwing of objects, but more like shooting them for maximum damage.

 Use mouse wheel (click) to shoot a projectile, and `Tab` to change to next projectile type.

+Shooting is more accurate in first person view.

 The projectiles are currently hardcoded in the mod to account for scaling and speed adjustments:

-* Your currently selected weapon from the Spawn menu
+* Your currently selected weapon from the Spawn menu (including current scale!)
 * small spear
 * small pitchfork
 * dagger